GorillaWorrier980/pipelinev2.4/README.md

 * Update expectation logic in `docker/ge/run_expectations.py` for domain-specific validations.
 * Customize Presidio recognizers or anonymizers inside `docker/presidio/run_presidio.py`.
-* Swap in a trained model by replacing `artifacts/models/classifier/mnist_cnn.pt` and updating `metadata.json`.
+* Swap in a trained model by replacing `artifacts/models/classifier/mnist_cnn.pt`.
+The SHAP and ART gates assume a 10-class MNIST-style classifier by default, but you can override paths and settings via environment variables (see `docker/shap/run_shap.py` and `docker/art/run_art.py`).
 * Provide a real FAISS index and larger QA/chunk datasets to align with your RAG deployment.

 ## License